JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 Let's consider another interesting example inspired by EJB, where there is a relation that has two roles, each designating one relation end: first role and second role.
 Both are represented by tags with the same values.
-So, we could create a collection of role elements, and every time we access some role we would check if this collection has sufficient number of elements.
+So, we could create a collection of role elements, and every time we access some role we would check if this collection has a sufficient number of elements.
 But one of the main purposes of the DOM is to eliminate unnecessary checks.
-So why cant we have a fixed (more than one) number of children with the same tag name?
-Let's have them\!
+So why can't we have a fixed (more than one) number of children with the same tag name?
+Let's have them!

 ```java
 @SubTag(value = "ejb-relationship-role", index = 0)